zheksoon/snapdrag/README.md

 - `data` - The data from the draggable
 - `event` - The current pointer event
 - `element` - The draggable element
-- `dropElement` - The droppable element itself
+- `dropElement` - The droppable element
-- `dropTargets` - Array of all drop targets at this point
+- `dropTargets` - Array of all current drop targets under the pointer

 ##### `onDragOut`